 1. Look for contact info

 Once you have verified that they have contact information listed on their site, give the number a call.
 Be careful here because it is very inexpensive for one to purchase what’s called a “hosted PBX” system in which an automated system answers the call.
 In fact, one could purchase this service for as little as $9.99 a month.
 This is a fine line though because a majority of companies use this type of system.
 In fact, My Tech Team uses this type of system.
-However, a live sales agent is available 24/hrs a day by pressing 1 for sales.
-Our tech department is also available 24/hrs a day by pressing 2.
+However, a live sales U.S. based agent is available.
+Our tech department is also available.
 The point here is to see if you get a live person.
 This further validates the company as legit, and you may be able to ask more information about the company.

 2. Check the who is data base